xihaoli/STAARpipeline-Tutorial/README.md

 Note: FAVORannotator also supports the database in SQL format.
 Please see the <a href="https://github.com/zhouhufeng/FAVORannotator">**FAVORannotator** tutorial</a> for detailed usage of **FAVORannotator** (SQL version).

 ### Generate sparse Genetic Relatedness Matrix (GRM)
-R package **fastSparseGRM** provides functions and a pipeline to efficiently calculate ancestry-adjusted sparse GRM.
-For more details on usage, please see the R package <a href="https://github.com/rounakdey/FastSparseGRM">**fastSparseGRM**</a>.
+R package **FastSparseGRM** provides functions and a pipeline to efficiently calculate ancestry-adjusted sparse GRM.
+For more details on usage, please see the R package <a href="https://github.com/rounakdey/FastSparseGRM">**FastSparseGRM**</a>.

 ## Association analysis using STAARpipeline
 ### Step 0: Preparation for association analysis of whole-genome/whole-exome sequencing studies